JBVK/AWSAlertValidation/Lambda/DeadLetterErrorAlarm/README.md

 ## Python Code Documentation

-The DLQAlert.py file is a simple Python script intended for use in an AWS Lambda function.
-Its purpose is to simulate a failing Lambda function to help test DLQ alarm scenarios.
+The DeadLetterErrorAlert.py file is a simple Python script intended for use in an AWS Lambda function.
+Its purpose is to simulate a failing Lambda function to help test DeadLetterError alarm scenarios.

 ```python
 def lambda_handler(event, context):